doc4d/docs/docs/Project/components.md

 To install a component from the 4D Corner platform:

-1. Click on the "Copy link" button on the top left corner of the component tile:
+1. Click on the "Copy link" button on the top right corner of the component tile:

 ![copy button](../assets/en/Project/4d-corner-copy.png)